-HOW TO APPLY FOR SCHOLARSHIPS AT VANDERBILT

-Financial aid forms and instructions are available at vu.edu/finaid.

-SIMPLY SUBMIT TWO FORMS:

-College Scholarship Service (CSS) Financial Aid PROFILE Free Application for Federal Student Aid (FAFSA) Your FAFSA and CSS PROFILE results will be sent to us electronically.
+OPPORTUNITY VANDERBILT: NEED-BASED SCHOLARSHIPS Financial aid forms and instructions are available at vu.edu/finaid.
+SIMPLY SUBMIT TWO FORMS: College Scholarship Service (CSS) Financial Aid PROFILE Free Application for Federal Student Aid (FAFSA) Your FAFSA and CSS PROFILE results will be sent to us electronically.
 Our office will review these two forms upon receipt, and, if necessary, we will request additional documentation to verify your information.
 If you are admitted to Vanderbilt, your financial aid letter will be available online via your MyAppVU portal detailing your financial aid award based on the timetable listed on page 12.
-Need-based assistance is awarded for one year and students must re-apply each year to determine continuing eligibility.
+Need-based assistance is awarded for one year, and students must reapply each year to determine continuing eligibility.
 The application decision plan that a student selects (Early or Regular Decision) is neither an advantage nor a disadvantage in the need-based scholarship application process.
-MERIT-BASED SCHOLARSHIPS There are separate applications for each of the three signature merit scholarships.
+SIGNATURE MERIT-BASED SCHOLARSHIPS There are separate applications for each of the three signature merit scholarships.
 Scholarship applications will be available via your MyAppVU portal after you apply for admission.
 The application for the Cornelius Vanderbilt Scholarship is required; you must apply to be considered.
 For the Ingram Scholars Program and the Chancellor's Scholarship, the application is strongly encouraged; preference is given to those who apply.
 Students who wish to be considered for additional merit scholarships are encouraged to complete the Cornelius Vanderbilt Scholarship application.
 You must apply for admission separately to be considered for merit scholarships (vu.edu/apply).
 Please note that the admission deadlines are different from the merit scholarship deadlines.
 All merit-based scholarship awards are renewable through four years (eight semesters) of undergraduate study as long as the recipient maintains at least a 3.0 GPA.
 The application decision plan a student selects (Early or Regular Decision) is neither an advantage nor a disadvantage in the merit-based scholarship selection process.
 Financial need is not a factor unless otherwise indicated.
-DATES AND DEADLINES = NEED-BASED SCHOLARSHIPS EARLY DECISION I November 7, 2019 - Priority filing deadline for CSS PROFILE and FAFSA Mid-December - Financial aid award notification Late March - Updated financial aid award mailed EARLY DECISION II January 2, 2020 - Priority filing deadline for CSS PROFILE and FAFSA Mid-February - Financial aid award notification Late March - Updated financial award mailed REGULAR DECISION February 3, 2020 - Priority filing deadline for CSS PROFILE and FAFSA Late March - Financial aid award mailed MERIT-BASED SCHOLARSHIPS SCHOLARSHIP APPLICATION REQUIRED?
-APPLICATION ENCOURAGED?
-DEADLINE NOTIFICATION Ingram Yes December 1, 2019 By mid-March, 2020 Cornelius Vanderbilt Yes December 1, 2019 By mid-March, 2020 Chancellor's Yes December 1, 2019 By mid-March, 2020 Additional Merit Yes December 1, 2019 By mid-March, 2020 Qualified students may also be identified for consideration on the basis of the application for first-year admission.
+DATES AND DEADLINES NEED-BASED SCHOLARSHIPS EARLY DECISION I November 2, 2023 - Priority filing deadline for CSS PROFILE Application December 1, 2023 - Deadline for merit scholarship applications Mid-December 2023 - Preliminary financial aid offers available February 1, 2024 - Priority filing deadline for FAFSA Late March 2024 - Updated financial aid offers available EARLY DECISION II December 1, 2023 - Deadline for merit scholarship applications January 4, 2024 - Priority filing deadline for CSS PROFILE Application February 1, 2024 - Priority filing deadline for FAFSA Late March 2024 - Updated financial aid offers available REGULAR DECISION December 1, 2023 - Deadline for merit scholarship applications February 1, 2024 - Priority filing deadline for CSS PROFILE Application and FAFSA Late March 2024 - Financial aid offers available MERIT-BASED SCHOLARSHIPS SCHOLARSHIP APPLICATION DEADLINE NOTIFICATION Ingram Encouraged December 1, 2023 By mid-March 2024 Cornelius Vanderbilt Required December 1, 2023 By mid-March 2024 Chancellor's Encouraged December 1, 2023 By mid-March 2024 Additional Merit Encouraged December 1, 2023 By mid-March 2024 \ Qualified students may also be identified for consideration on the basis of the application for first-year admission.